cs1302uga/cs1302-hw-savable/README.md

    method**!
 Notice how the `writeToFile` method behaves very differently depending on the type of object its parameter `object` refers to!
 This is **polymorphism** in action.
-The method behaves differently depending on its input.
+The method behaves differently depending on the type of object its parameter refers to!

-1. In the `main` method of `Driver.java`, uncomment the call to `writeAllToFile` that takes `tbArray` as the first input.
-What do you expect to happen when you run the file?
+1. In the `main` method of `Driver.java`, update the `writeAllToFile` method in the same way you did `writeToFile`.
+Then, uncomment the call to `writeAllToFile` that takes `tbArray` as the first input.
+What do you expect to happen when you run the code?
 Go ahead and run it to verify that it works as expected.

 1. Add your own class to the `cs1302.hw.impl` package.
 It can be a simple class with as few as two instance variables.
 Have this class implement the `Savable` interface.
+You can have the `save` method write the instance variables to the file in any format you wish - as long as it is different from how it is done in `GameProgress` and `TextBook`.

-If done properly, your new class will work with the `writeToFile` and `writeAllToFile` methods now that those methods work with any object that implements the `Savable` interface!
+1. If the previous step was done properly, your new class will work with the `writeToFile` and `writeAllToFile` methods now that those methods work with any object that implements the `Savable` interface!

-1. Test your new class by creating a couple objects in the `Driver` class and making calls to both `writeToFile` and `writeAllToFile` using your new type class.
+1. Test your new class by creating a couple objects in the `Driver` class and making calls to both `writeToFile` and `writeAllToFile` using your new class.

 1. Once you are confident that the code is running as expected, verify that your code passes the `checkstyle` audit using the command `check1302 src`.